wasmvision/wasmvision/README.md

     end
 ```

-### Engine
+### wasmVision Engine

 The wasmVision engine is written in the [Go programming language](https://go.dev/) using the [GoCV Go language wrappers](https://github.com/hybridgroup/gocv) for [OpenCV](https://github.com/opencv/opencv) and the [Wazero WASM runtime](https://github.com/tetratelabs/wazero).

 See the [ARCHITECTURE.md](ARCHITECTURE.md) document for more details.

-### Processors
+### wasmVision Processors

 wasmVision processing modules are WebAssembly guest modules that support the [wasmCV interface](https://github.com/wasmvision/wasmcv).

-You can filter and process images, analyze or modify them using deep neural networks and other machine learning algorithms, and more.
+You can filter images, analyze them, and modify them using traditional computer vision algorithms.

+You can also use deep neural networks and other machine learning algorithms which can automatically download the models they need.

 See the [processors directory](./processors/) for some pre-compiled processors you can try out right away.